Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Provide a final IDR responseWithin 30 calendar days

-Exception for complex complaintsUp to 45 days with notice to you
+Extension for complex complaintsUp to 45 days with written notice to you

-If the fund exceeds these timeframes without a valid reason, you can immediately escalate to AFCA even if the IDR process is not complete.
+If the fund exceeds these timeframes without a valid reason, you can immediately escalate to AFCA even if their IDR process is not complete.
 The delay itself is grounds for escalation.

 What to include in your IDR complaint